damirkusar/leptir-seed/README.md

 Until I do not have a yeoman generator for this seed, this is a bit a manual process.

-- [ ] Copy the demo folder in modules and tests and give it a name
+- [ ] Create a folder for your components or service under the corresponding folder
-- [ ] Rename the scss and js files.
-All these files have a demo.xxx.js, so change demo to your module name.
-- [ ] In index.js, directly in the root of the module, register the correct module name and adapt the file names.
+- [ ] Create a index.js, directly in the root of the folder, register the correct module name and add the file names you have in this folder.
     - [ ] By the way, if you add a new js class, you need to add that to that file too
 - [ ] In projects root, add the module to app.js
-- [ ] In projects root, add the scss's of the module to app.scss
+- [ ] If you add a new scss file, add the scss to app.scss in the projects root folder
     - [ ] By the way, if you add a new scss class, you need to add that to that file too
-- [ ] Adapt the namings in the config, controllers, directives and services files as well
-- [ ] Adapt the unit tests
+- [ ] Create / Adapt the unit tests
-- [ ] Configure your routes in config/xxx.route.js
+- [ ] Configure your routes in xxx.route.js
-- [ ] Configure your menus in config/xxx.menu.js
+- [ ] Configure your menus in xxx.menu.js